QOZs Explained

 Opportunity Zones were created as part of the Tax Cuts and Jobs Act of 2017 with the intent of increasing investments into housing and other real estate in underdeveloped communities across the United States.

-Qualified opportunity zones (QOZs) provide the opportunity to reinvest capital gains with the potential for short- and long-term tax advantages while encouraging economic development and job creation.
+Qualified Opportunity Zones (QOZs) provide the opportunity to reinvest capital gains with the potential for short- and long-term tax advantages while encouraging economic development and job creation.

 Tax Benefit Potential Through Qualified Opportunity Funds